-This research used both legal and qualitative study with a case study approach.
-The research location was in Kutasari Village, Baturraden District, Banyumas Regency, Indonesia.
-The research location was selected based on the consideration that Kutasari Village faced the legal institutional problems in the household waste management.
+This research used both legal and qualitative study with a case study approach in Kutasari Village, Baturraden District, Banyumas Regency, Indonesia.
+The selected research location was selected based on the consideration that Kutasari Village faced the legal institutional problems in the household waste management.

 The selection of informants was conducted using a purposive sampling technique.
-Purposive technique is to select informants meeting the required criteria, or unique from something to find (Harrison, 2007-26).
-The research informants were the representatives of village governments, village councils, youth leaders, waste bank managers, Self-Assisting Groups, and community leaders from various groups of each subvillage in Kurasari Village.
+Purposive technique is to select informants meeting the required criteria, or unique from something to find (Harrison, 2007).
+The research informants were the representatives of village government, village council, youth leaders, waste bank managers, Self-help Groups (SHGs), and community leaders from various groups of each subvillage in Kutasari Village.

-indepth-intervews were conducted to select ten informatis representing the village government (I actor), village council (I actor), youth leaders (2 actors), waste bank manager (I actor), Self-Assisting Groups (2 actors), and community leaders (3 actors).
-The focus of these indept-interviews was related to the potentials and challenges of community in managing the household waste, and proper formulation of a legal institutional model in the community-based household waste management.
+In-depth interviews were conducted to select ten informants representing the village government (1 actor), village council (1 actor), youth leaders (2 actors), waste bank manager (1 actor), SHGs (2 actors), and community leaders (3 actors).
+The focus of these in-depth interviews was related to the potentials and challenges of community in managing the household waste, and proper formulation of a legal institutional model in the community-based household waste management.
 To completely provide the facts, this study combined the in-depth interviews with observatory research, focus group discussion, and document studies.

 Processing and analyzing the research data were conducted through the development of analytic categories and data coding.
 In the analytical category stage, the researcher performed a conformity study related to the research aims and objectives.
-Data coding was critically performed (Silbergh, 1994: 173-175).
+Data coding was critically performed (Silberg, 2001, pp. 173-175).
 This study used a source triangulation technique, involving data examined from multiple sources to establish the mutually reinforcing confirmation and ensure the data validity.

-Results and Discussion
+Results